Born in Staffordshire, Lucy Crowe studied at the Royal Academy of Music in London, where she is now a Fellow.

 A committed recitalist she has appeared at the Amsterdam Concertgebouw, New York’s Carnegie Hall, and the Aldeburgh, Edinburgh, Mostly Mozart and Salzburg Festivals, and is a regular guest at the BBC Proms and Wigmore Hall.

-Her recordings include Mendelssohn’s Lobgesang with the London Symphony Orchestra under Gardiner for LSO Live; Handel’s Il Pastor Fido and a Handel & Vivaldi disc with La Nuova Musica under David Bates for Harmonia Mundi; a Lutoslawski disc with the BBC Symphony Orchestra under Edward Gardner, Handel’s Alceste with Christian Curnyn and the Early Opera Company, and Eccles’ The Judgement of Paris all for Chandos; and a solo Handel disc - ll Caro Sassone – with Harry Bicket and the English Concert/ Bicket, and Handel’s Queens with London Early Opera for Hyperion.
+Her recordings include Mendelssohn’s Lobgesang with the LSO/ Gardiner; Handel’s Il Pastor Fido and Handel & Vivaldi with La Nuova Musica/David Bates for Harmonia Mundi; Lutoslawski with the BBC Symphony Orchestra/Gardner, Handel’s Alceste with the Early Opera Company/Curnyn and Eccles’ The Judgement of Paris all for Chandos; a solo Handel disc ll Caro Sassone and Handel’s Rodelinda with the English Concert/ Bicket, and Handel’s Queens with London Early Opera for Hyperion.
 Her debut recital recording featuring Berg, Strauss, and Schoenberg songs was released by Linn Records in August 2021.